martineastwood/penaltyblog/README.md

 - Scraping football data from sources such as football-data.co.uk, FBRef, ESPN, Club Elo, Understat, SoFifa and Fantasy Premier League
 - Modelling of football matches using Poisson-based models, such as Dixon and Coles, and Bayesian models
 - Predicting probabilities for many betting markets, e.g. Asian handicaps, over/under, total goals etc
-- Modelling football team's abilities using Massey ratings and Colley ratings
+- Modelling football team's abilities using Massey ratings, Colley ratings and Elo ratings
 - Estimating the implied odds from bookmaker's odds by removing the overround using multiple different methods
 - Mathematically optimising your fantasy football team